-Shibuya is not just the trendiest town in Japan in terms of fashion and pop culture - it is also a highly accessible place where you can travel to major areas in Japan's Kanto region like Tokyo, Shinjuku, Ikebukuro, Yokohama, and Saitama with just a single train ride.
+Shibuya is not just the trendiest town in Japan in terms of fashion and pop culture, it's also a great place to stay!
+Home to major train stations, it's got excellent access to major areas in Japan's Kanto region like Tokyo, Shinjuku, Ikebukuro, Yokohama, and Saitama with just a single train ride.

 Above all, this is where you can find plenty of popular shopping areas like Shibuya 109, Center Gai, and Don Quijote as well.
 And if that's not your cup of tea, there are always restaurants, cafes, and Japanese-style izakaya pubs with mouth-watering menus - some that are even open around the clock - for you to sniff out and enjoy!